Neurodiversity Affirming Therapy in Manchester and secure online for neurodivergent adults across the UK

 This page explains how I work with neurodivergent men and fathers in a way that is respectful, affirming, and grounded.

-Many neurodivergent fathers carry a quiet worry that they are not doing enough, not connecting enough, or not getting it quite right.
+Many neurodivergent fathers carry a quiet worry that they are getting it wrong.